 I am not sure how to accurately convey the unpleasantness of this experience.
 There was no part of my body that went gentle into that good night.

-Katie teaches first year writing seminar at Boston College and lives oceanside in Lynn, Massachusetts.
-She loves the New York Times crossword puzzle, oceans, travel, and dogs of all kinds.
+Katie is a doctoral student in English and education at the University of Michigan.
+She loves the New York Times crossword puzzle, advice columns, oceans, and dogs of all kinds.

 by Katie Van Zanen | Dec 10, 2015